deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 “Come in.”

-Champion Sheeyo was a welcome sight… especially as he was accompanied by the Rauwrhyr Ambassador, Scrythcra.
+Champion Sheeyo was a welcome sight… especially as he was accompanied by the Rauwryhr Ambassador, Scrythcra.

-It was easy to draw comparisons with bats when meeting a Rauwrhyr.
+It was easy to draw comparisons with bats when meeting a Rauwryhr.
 They were natural gliders, from an extremely low-gravity homeworld.
 So much so in fact that even galactic standard was a burden for them.
 Knight felt the room’s plating adjust for his guest and suppressed the urge to grab the table’s edge.

 He’d read the briefing.
-No shaking hands: Rauwrhyr had strong cultural norms about personal space and physical contact.
+No shaking hands: Rauwryhr had strong cultural norms about personal space and physical contact.
 Besides, those long slender fingers looked alarmingly more fragile than they probably were.
 He settled for a stiff, shallow bow instead, then shook Sheeyo’s paw.

 Sheeyo was… intriguingly ostentatious.
 He was a far cry from the understated poise of a Whitecrest or the roughneck ruggedness of a Stoneback: his fur was immaculately glossy, he’d braided jewelry into it especially around his ears and whiskers, and although it could be hard for inexperienced humans to tell a Gaoian female apart from a male sometimes, with Sheeyo the difference was almost negligible.